saeed51100/machine-learning/jadi-course/readme.md

 ```
      Set python interpreter to: /home/saeed/miniconda3/envs/myenv/bin/python3.12
 ---
-     Only if needed for terminal work:
+     Only if needed for terminal work: (Usually not needed in PyCharm.)
      conda activate myenv

 ```bash